olee2002/React-On-Rails-Setup-Guide/README.md

 # React-On-Rails-Setup-Guide (Create-React-App)

-React on Rails setup guide
+React on Rails setup (step by step) guide

 ```
 1.rails new FOLDERNAME --api  -T -d postgresql ( if mysql do mysql)